ycpcs/cs201-summer2014/index.md

 # CS 201, Summer 2014

-Welcome to the website for CS 201, Introduction to Computer Science II, at York College.
+Welcome to the website for CS 201, Fundamentals of Computer Science II, at York College.
 All information about the course will be posted here.

 ## Links